A Room-by-Room Guide to Holiday Decorating

 • Hang a set of mini wreaths in the window or on an open wall

-• Style a bowl of natural moss as your centerpiece
+• Style a bowl of natural moss or seasonal florals as your centerpiece

 • Pull out your best (or most sentimental) serveware for hosting